-Are these capacitors sized properly?
+Are these decoupling capacitors sized properly?

-Equivalent RLC circuit used to model a capacitor
+An equivalent RLC circuit used to model a capacitor

 In this model, ESR and ESL are the equivalent series resistance and equivalent series inductance, respectively.
 The value of C can be taken as the capacitance quoted in a component’s datasheet.
 Finally, the value of R accounts for the conductance of the dielectric that forms the capacitor.
 This accounts for transient leakage that occurs in any capacitor after it is charged and removed from its circuit.
 This value is usually large enough that it can be ignored.

 The best way to show how to use this equation for a capacitive load is with an example.
-Suppose you have a digital IC with 12 outputs, where each output signal is 5 V with 6 ns rise time.
+Suppose you have a digital capacitor IC with 12 outputs, where each output signal is 5 V with 6 ns rise time.
 Each output drives a load with 50 pF load capacitance.
 If you approximate the rise time of the signal as being linear, then the derivative in the above equation can be written as dV = 5 V, and dt = 6 ns.
 Therefore, the current required per output is:

 Current per output from our example IC

-Minimum capacitance of the example decoupling capacitor
+The minimum capacitance of the example decoupling capacitor

-Here, you should use—at least—a 6 nF capacitor to compensate a 0.5 V maximum voltage within 6 ns.
+Here, you should use—at least—a 6 nF capacitor to compensate for a 0.5 V maximum voltage within 6 ns.
 Note that some guidelines would recommend using two 3 nF capacitors in parallel in this example as this would reduce ESR by a factor of 2, but this will also reduce ESL by a factor of 2, so the effect on damping is nil.
 If the capacitor’s response is underdamped, then you may opt for a larger capacitor as this brings the response closer to the critically damped or overdamped cases.
 However, the use of two capacitors in parallel helps flatten the impedance spectrum of the PDN network near the capacitor’s resonance frequency.